slowernews/wisdom-tldr/chapters/0_intro.md

 "The most common form of despair is not being who you are."
 -- Soren Kierkegaard [1813]*

-> *"You are what you do, not what you say you’ll do." (...)
-"I am not what happened to me, I am what I choose to become." (...)
+> *"I am not what happened to me, I am what I choose to become." (...)
 "The privilege of a lifetime is to become who you truly are."
 -- Carl Jung [1875]*

-> *"I have already lost touch with a couple of people I used to be."
--- Joan Didion [1934]*
+> *"When a person can’t find a deep sense of meaning, they distract themselves with pleasure."
+-- Victor Frankl [1905]*

 > *"The world wants to assign you a role in life.
 And once you accept that role you are doomed."
 -- Robert Greene [1959]*